MovieLabs/OMC/OMC-JSON/Docs/Schema/MediaCreationContext/NarrativeStyling.md

 # NarrativeStyling
-Styling required to prepare an actor for their role.
+Styling required to prepare an actor for a role.
 ### Properties
 Includes properties from: [baseEntity](../core/baseEntity.md)